Kay13051976/thai-food-superstore/README.md

 [Color hex link](https://www.color-hex.com/)
 [Image color picker link](https://imagecolorpicker.com/)
 #### White
+- White has been used for the background and paragraph, which White is often associated with purity, perfection, honesty, cleanliness, and beginnings
 ![White1](documentation/color_image_white1.png)
 ![White2](documentation/color_image_white2.png)
 ![White3](documentation/color_image_white3.png)
 #### Blue
+- Blue has been used for the buttons, header, and links to dominate the part and catch the user's eye.
+Blue represents truth, mercy, and love.
+It is also associated with mourning and trust.
 ![Blue1](documentation/color_image_blue.png)
 ![Blue2](documentation/color_image_blue1.png)

 #### Red
+- Red has been used for the links and discount paragraph to dominate the part the user can click and catch the user's eye; since red is the colour of blood, it has historically been associated with sacrifice, danger, and courage.
+Also, the colour is most commonly associated with heat, activity, passion, sexuality, anger, love, and joy.
 ![Red](documentation/color_image_red.png)

 #### Green
+- Green has been used for the button and header or paragraph to dominate the part the user can click and to catch the user's eye.
+Green, the colour of nature, represents growth, harmony, fertility, and freshness.
+Due to its spectral wavelength, it is the most restful and relaxing colour to the eye.
 ![Green](documentation/color_image_green1.png)

 #### Grey
+- Grey has been used for the paragraph, padding or shadow to paragraph;  grey is the colour most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and modesty.
 ![Grey1](documentation/color_image_grey.png)
 ![Grey2](documentation/color_image_grey1.png)

 #### Black
+- Black has been used for buttons, headers, and paragraphs; black can be linked with death, mourning, evil magic, and darkness, but it can also symbolize elegance, wealth, restraint, and power.
 ![Black](documentation/color_image_black.png)

 ### Typography